 When must I make my decision, and how do I inform ISyE?

-For our planning purposes, as well as ensuring we have enough time for I-20 processing, we ask that new students inform us of their “final” decision to enroll on or before June 15th.
-If it turns out that you can arrive sooner than expected, or should you need to defer due to visa issues, we will do our very best to work with you.
+For our planning purposes, as well as ensuring we have enough time for I-20 processing, we ask that new students inform us of their “final” decision to enroll by the date listed in the offer letter.
+If it turns out that you require a little more flexibility, we will do our very best to work with you.
 We realize the current situation has made it extremely difficult to make and finalize decisions.
-Incoming students should notify Amanda Ford of their decision (email@example.com).
+Incoming students should notify Amanda Ford of their decision (firstname.lastname@example.org).

 When will new student orientation be?

-Each year, ISyE holds new student orientation sessions for all graduate programs the week prior to classes beginning.
-Your ISyE graduate program orientation is mandatory.
-Due to the COVID-19 situation, the Fall 2020 new student orientation sessions will be held virtually.
+Each year, ISyE holds a mandatory new student orientation sessions for all graduate programs the week prior to classes beginning.
+Due to COVID-19, we can expect this year's orientation sessions to be held virtually.
 In addition to our ISyE new student orientation, the Office of Graduate Studies holds their own sessions which you may choose to attend (https://grad.gatech.edu/orientation-gradexpo).

 Will a deferral affect my ability to take an internship (complete CPT) during Summer 2021?